Moscow: Empire (1721–1917)

-When Napoleon invaded Russia in 1812, the Muscovites were evacuated.
+When Napoleon invaded Russia in 1812, Muscovites were evacuated.
 The Moscow fire was principally the effect of Russian sabotage.
-Napoleon's Grande Armée was forced to retreat and nearly annihilated by the devastating Russian winter.
-In 1813, following the destruction during the French occupation, a Commission for the Construction of the City of Moscow was established.
-It launched a great program of rebuilding, including a partial replanning of the centre.
-Among many buildings constructed, or reconstructed, was the Grand Kremlin Palace and the Kremlin Armoury, the Moscow University, the Moscow Manege (Riding School), and the Bolshoi Theatre.
-The Arbat Street had been in existence since at least the 15th century, but it was developed into a prestigious area during the 18th century.
-It was destroyed in the fire of 1812 and was rebuilt completely in the early 19th century.
+Napoleon's Grande Armée (lit.
+'Great Army') was forced to retreat and was nearly annihilated by the devastating Russian winter.
+In 1813, following the city's destruction during the French occupation, the Commission for the Construction of the City of Moscow was established.
+This commission launched a major program of rebuilding, including a partial replanning of the city center.
+Among many buildings constructed or reconstructed during this time were the Grand Kremlin Palace and the Kremlin Armoury, the Moscow University, the Moscow Manege (Riding School), and the Bolshoi Theatre.
+Arbat Street had been in existence since the 15th century or earlier, but this street developed into a prestigious area during the 18th century.
+The street was destroyed in the fire of 1812 and was rebuilt completely in the early 19th century.
 Moscow State University was established in 1755.
-Its main building was reconstructed after the 1812 fire by Domenico Giliardi.
-The Moskovskiye Vedomosti newspaper appeared from 1756, originally in weekly intervals, and from 1859 as a daily newspaper.
+Its main building was reconstructed after the 1812 fire by architect Domenico Giliardi.
+The Moskovskiye Vedomosti newspaper appeared in 1756, originally at weekly intervals, and from 1859 onward as a daily newspaper.

-In the 1830s, general Alexander Bashilov planned the first regular grid of city streets north from Petrovsky Palace.
-Khodynka field south of the highway was used for military training.
-Smolensky Rail station (forerunner of Belorussky Rail Terminal) was inaugurated in 1870.
-Sokolniki Park, in the 18th century the home of the tsar's falconers well outside Moscow, became contiguous with the expanding city in the later 19th century and was developed into a public municipal park in 1878.
+During the 1830s, general Alexander Bashilov planned the first regular grid of city streets north of Petrovsky Palace.
+Khodynka field, south of the highway, was used for military training.
+Smolensky Rail station (the forerunner of the Belorussky Rail Terminal) was inaugurated in 1870.
+Sokolniki Park—in the 18th century, the home of the tsar's falconers well outside Moscow—became contiguous with the expanding city during the later 19th century and was developed into a municipal park in 1878.
 The suburban Savyolovsky Rail Terminal was built in 1902.
-In January 1905, the institution of the City Governor, or Mayor, was officially introduced, and Alexander Adrianov became Moscow's first official mayor.
+In January 1905, the institution of the City Governor, or Mayor, was officially introduced; Alexander Adrianov became Moscow's first official mayor.

-When Catherine II came to power in 1762, the city's filth and the smell of sewage were depicted by observers as a symptom of disorderly lifestyles of lower-class Russians recently arrived from the farms.
-Elites called for improved sanitation, which became part of Catherine's plans for increasing control over social life.
-National political and military successes from 1812 through 1855 calmed the critics and validated efforts to produce a more enlightened and stable society.
-There was less discussion about the poor conditions of public health.
-However, in the wake of Russia's failures in the Crimean War in 1855–56, confidence in the ability of the state to maintain order in the slums eroded, and demands for improved public health put it back on the agenda.
-In 1903 the Moskvoretskaya water supply was completed.
+When Catherine II assumed power in 1762, observers depicted the city's filth and the smell of sewage as symptoms of the disorderly lifestyles of lower-class Russians recently arrived from the farms.
+Elites called for improved sanitation, which became part of Catherine's plans for increased control over social life.
+National political and military successes from 1812 through 1855 calmed her critics and validated efforts to produce a more enlightened and stable society.
+The poor state of public health was discussed less often.
+However, in the wake of Russia's failures in the Crimean War in 1855–1856, confidence in the state's ability to maintain order in the slums eroded; therefore, demands for improved public health put this issue back on the public agenda.
+In 1903, the Moskvoretskaya water supply was completed.